An Overview of CSUN's Zero Waste Plan

 Additionally, the energy use and resource extraction necessary to manufacture trillions of disposable products each year represents immense upstream environmental impacts.
 One million single-use bottles are purchased every minute worldwide, and plastic manufacturing consumes 4% of global oil production (Hopewell, Dvorak, & Kosior, 2009).

 CSUN acknowledges that responsible waste management means not only utilizing proper disposal methods, but also reducing overall waste outputs.
 With these facts in mind, CSUN has adopted a Zero Waste Plan with the intent to significantly curtail waste generation on campus, increase the percentage of material going to recycling and composting facilities, and educate campus users on their role in Zero Waste practices.

 In 2014, The California State University Sustainability Policy established the following goals regarding waste for all CSU campuses:

-CSUN’s Goal: By 2025, divert 95% of all campus waste products from landfills or waste-to-energy facilities, and to instead reuse, recycle or compost them.
+CSUN’s Goal is to be diverting 95% of all campus waste products from landfills or waste-to-energy facilities, and to instead reuse, recycle or compost them, by the year 2025.

 CSUN’s Zero Waste plan focuses on the source reduction of landfill-bound materials, as well as the diversion of compostable, recyclable or reusable material.
 Progress towards this goal will be tracked based on data from a variety of sources.
 The campus waste hauler, Asset Management, The University Corporation, The Institute for Sustainability, Food Recovery Network and Associated Students Sustainability all regularly report data on the weights of materials they collect and divert.